RTEMS/rtems-docs/c-user/barrier_manager.rst

     the tasks waiting at the barrier unblocked.

 NOTES:
-    This directive will not cause the calling task to be preempted.
+    This directive may cause the calling task to be preempted due to an obtain and release of the object allocator mutex.

     The following barrier attribute constants are defined by RTEMS: